Supporting Your Child’s Sensory & Motor Development

 - Building motor planning, endurance, and body awareness

-- Adapting materials or activities to support graded participation in their valued activities
+- Adapting activities for graded participation in valued tasks

 Toileting, Dressing, Self-Care, & Sleep Hygiene